Manual

 test

-Send a test event to webhook subscription with the given ID.
+Send a test event to the notification subscription with the given ID.

 delete

-Delete this webhook subscription, so no future events will be sent.
+Delete this notification subscription, so no future events will be sent.

 version